essentialkaos/rds-tools/README.md

 Commands

-  clean dir             Kill all instances and clean all data fill port size num    Fill redis instance with random data
+  clean dir             Kills all instances and wipes all data fill port size num    Fills Redis instance with random data

 ```